hvthang98/shopwatch/README.md

 # Shop watch
-- Project web app in University of transport Ho Chi Minh city
+- Project web app at school
 - Used to Laravel framework.
 - Shop watch is web app online sell watchs.
 ## Requirements